 Most of the world’s leopards are endangered and generally, the number of these shy and stunning cats is decreasing.
 However, according to a recent study by a researcher from University of Copenhagen and colleagues from China, leopard populations in northern China are on the mend.
 Discover why below.

 Leopards are fascinating animals.
-In addition to being sublime hunters that will eat nearly anything and can survive in varied habitats from forests to deserts, they are able to withstand temperatures ranging from minus 40 degrees Celsius during winter to plus 40 degrees in summer.
+In addition to being sublime hunters that will eat nearly anything and can survive in varied habitats from forests to deserts, they are able to withstand temperatures ranging from minus 40 degrees Celsius during winter to plus 40 degrees (104 degrees Celsius) in summer.

 Despite their resilience, the majority of leopard species are endangered.
-Poaching and the clearing of forest habitat for human activities are among the reasons for their global decline.
+Poaching and the clearing of forest habitats for human activities are among the reasons for their global decline.

 “We were quite surprised that the number of leopards has increased, because their populations are declining in many other places.
 We knew that there were leopards in this area, but we had no idea how many,” says Bing Xie, a PhD student at UCPH’s Department of Biology and one of the researchers behind the study.

-Together with researchers at Beijing Normal University, she covered 800 square kilometers of the Loess Plateu between 2016 and 2017.
+Together with researchers at Beijing Normal University, she covered 800 square kilometers (310 square miles) of the Loess Plateau between 2016 and 2017.
 The just-completed count reports that the number of leopards increased from 88 in 2016 to 110 in 2017 — a 25 percent increase.
 The researchers suspect that their numbers have continued to increase in the years since.

 Five-year reforestation plan has worked